AlexanderPollak/Nagios-Plugins/check_tss/README.md

 # CLASS Implementation

-## roomalert_com: 32S
+## avtech_com: RA32S
 ```
-This module contains classes and functions to establish the communication with the Moxa E1242 Module via SNMPv1.
+This module contains classes and functions to establish the communication with the Avtech RoomAlert 32S unit via SNMPv1.

-The class in this module ("E1242") allows the user to communicate with the module and extract the following registers:
+The class in this module ("RA32S") allows the user to communicate with the unit and extract the following registers:

 List of extracted values:
-    1. Analog Input Voltage
-    2. Digital Input Status
+    1. Temperature in deg Celcius for any connected sensor.

 List of functions: